January in Lancaster on a budget

 - City Museum – FREE entry

 The museum itself was founded in 1923 and its collections illustrate the history and archaeology of the city of Lancaster.
 It is also home to the King’s Own Royal Regiment Museum.
+It offers many events and exhibitions throughout the year.

 - King’s Own Royal Regiment Museum– FREE entry